 Unfortunately, world statistics show that the costs of such a solution (taking into account subsequent maintenance and modification) are 2.5 to 5 times higher than the costs of purchasing and implementing a replicated solution.

 The second approach requires the purchase of an integrated business operational support system from a single supplier.
-Alas, in this case, there are certain problems.
+Alas, there are certain problems in this case.
 In its further development, the company becomes a hostage to the “main” provider of the information system, as the opportunity to use the best-in-class solutions is lost.
 Even in the case of local problems, the entire information system will have to be changed.

 The third approach is to use the business component method to build an enterprise information system.
 This method is based on three main principles:

-From our point of view, this method allows you to optimally combine the low cost of replicated systems and the need to meet the unique needs of individual operators through custom components.
+From our point of view, this method allows you to optimally combine the low cost of replicated systems and the need to meet the unique requirements of individual operators through custom components.

 At the same time, the functions of the “assembly” can be performed by both its information technology division and the company, the system integrator.